Executive dysfunction: Psychosocial treatment

-Cognitive-behavioral therapy and group rehabilitation
+Cognitive behavioral therapy and group rehabilitation

-Cognitive-behavioural therapy (CBT) is a frequently suggested treatment for executive dysfunction, but has shown limited effectiveness.
+Cognitive behavioral therapy (CBT) is a frequently suggested treatment for executive dysfunction, but has shown limited effectiveness.
 However, a study of CBT in a group rehabilitation setting showed a significant increase in positive treatment outcome compared with individual therapy.
 Patients' self-reported symptoms on 16 different ADHD/executive-related items were reduced following the treatment period.

 Treatment for patients with acquired brain injury

 The use of auditory stimuli has been examined in the treatment of dysexecutive syndrome.
 The presentation of auditory stimuli causes an interruption in current activity, which appears to aid in preventing "goal neglect" by increasing the patients' ability to monitor time and focus on goals.
 Given such stimuli, subjects no longer performed below their age group average IQ.

 Patients with acquired brain injury have also been exposed to goal management training (GMT).
 GMT skills are associated with paper-and-pencil tasks that are suitable for patients having difficulty setting goals.
 From these studies there has been support for the effectiveness of GMT and the treatment of executive dysfunction due to ABI.